Shannon Evans

-Shannon Evans II (born July 19, 1994) whose nickname is Shannito Evans is an American-Guinean basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Shannon Eugene Evans II (born July 19, 1994) is an American-Guinean basketball player for MoraBanc Andorra of the Liga ACB.
 He competed in college for Buffalo and Arizona State.
+His nickname is Shannito.

-Early life and high school career
+Early life

 Evans is the son of Shannon and Armona Evans.
 He was a multi-sport athlete growing up, playing cornerback and receiver in football as well as playing center field in baseball, though basketball remained his favorite.
 At Nansemond River High School, Evans was coached by Ed Young, and the two had a contentious relationship.
 He joined the varsity team as a sophomore but Young sent him down to junior varsity since he did not think Evans was ready.
 As a junior, Evans started the season as a bench player but joined the starting lineup after scoring 27 points in his first start.
 He received some college looks after his senior season, but his SAT scores did not qualify him for a college scholarship, so he opted for a postgraduate year at prep school Hargrave Military Academy.
 His parents, grandparents, and great-aunt helped him pay for tuition, with his mother cashing out her 401(k) account.
 Evans received scholarship offers before his first game and committed to Buffalo.